 Brooks Academy Charter Schools in San Antonio

-During the 2021–22 school year, Brooks Academies of Texas will have four campuses in San Antonio: two larger campuses (BASE and BCA) that are K–12, and two smaller campuses (Lone Star and Oaks) that are K–5.
-In 2019, on the district’s most recent school report card, they earned a C rating.
-The list below includes links to each campus’s school report cards.
+During the 2022–23 school year, Brooks Academies of Texas will have four campuses in San Antonio: two larger campuses (BASE and BCA) that are K–12, and two smaller campuses (Lone Star and Oaks) that are K–5.
+In 2019, on the district’s most recent school report card from the Texas Education Agency, they earned a C rating.
+The list of Brooks school campuses below includes links to each campus’s school report cards.

 Download the free San Antonio Charter Schools app for an interactive map that includes these campuses and many more.
-You can also find campus information about Brooks Academy charter schools (and many other schools of choice) on our page Guide to Charter Schools in San Antonio.
+You can also find campus information about Brooks Academy charter schools (and many other schools of choice, excluding private schools) on our page Guide to Charter Schools in San Antonio.

 Families can apply online to enroll their children at Brooks Academies of Texas.
-Open enrollment for 2021–2022 began on November 11, 2020 and will continue through February 14, 2021.
-During the week of February 15, 2021, Brooks will hold a random lottery.
+Open enrollment for 2022–23 began on November 1, 2021 and continued through February 14, 2022.
+During the week of February 14, 2022, Brooks held a random lottery.
 Students who are selected will receive an email inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.

-On the Brooks Academies website, there is a form to request a virtual campus tour.
 Families can call each campus, as listed on the registration page, to ask questions and set up a tour.
+There is also a form on the website to request a virtual campus tour.
 Each campus website has an interest form, like this one for Brooks Lone Star; once a family fills out the online form, a representative from the campus will reach out to them.

 Events and tours are posted on social media.
 We recommend following these Brooks social media accounts:

-- Brooks Academies of Texas: Facebook, Instagram, Twitter, and YouTube
+- Brooks Academies of Texas on Facebook, Instagram, Twitter, and YouTube

-- Brooks Academy of Science and Engineering: Facebook and Instagram
+- Brooks Academy of Science and Engineering on Facebook and Instagram

-- Brooks Collegiate Academy: Facebook, Instagram, and Twitter
+- Brooks Collegiate Academy on Facebook, Instagram, and Twitter

-- Brooks Lone Star Academy: Facebook and Instagram
+- Brooks Lone Star Academy on Facebook and Instagram

-In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about Brooks Academy.
+In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about Brooks Academy school communities.

 Facts About Brooks Academies of Texas